cometbft/cometbft/docs/rfc/rfc-105-non-det-process-proposal.md.md

 that `PrepareProposal` only prepares blocks $v$ that satisfy (mathematical) function $valid(v, s)$, including the validation performed by correct processes in `ProcessProposal`.
-However, `PrepareProposal` and `ProcessProposal` MAY also use other input in their implementation and CometBFT will still guarantee consensus termination, __as long as these implementations still ensure the requirements__.
+However, `PrepareProposal` and `ProcessProposal` MAY also use other input in their implementation and CometBFT will still guarantee consensus termination, _as long as these implementations still ensure the requirements_.

+## Discussion

-## Breaking Determinism/Coherence Requirements
+### Breaking Determinism/Coherence Requirements

 This document is dealing with the case when an application cannot guarantee the coherence and/or determinism requirements as stated in the ABCI 1.0 specification.